aws-samples/serverless-patterns/s3-b2bi-eventbridge-sqs/README.md

 # Event-Driven EDI to JSON Transformation using AWS B2B Data Interchange Status Updates

 This sample project demonstrates how AWS B2B Data Interchange can transform EDI Files into JSON as per the transformation logic.
-The transformation completion event is further processed using Amazon EventBridge Rule and SQS integration.
+The transformation completion event is further processed using Amazon EventBridge Rule and Amazon SQS integration.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/s3-b2bi-eventbridge-sqs